stuart-rickard/alarm-thor-xp/README.md

 Within a group, it is possible to select active days and to turn the group off or back on again.
 There is also a button to delete a group.

-To adjust for the wall clock,

 ## License

 This project is licensed using an MIT License.

 See the [license](./LICENSE) file for license rights and limitations.

-## Contributing
+## Questions/Contributing

-Please feel free to contact me if you would like to contribute.
+Please feel free to contact me if you have questions or would like to contribute.

-## Questions

-Please feel free to contact me if you have any questions.

 ## Thanks

 Thanks to Bimo on [stackoverflow](https://stackoverflow.com/questions/879152/how-do-i-make-javascript-beep) and to Carlos Delgado on [ourcodeworld](https://ourcodeworld.com/articles/read/1627/how-to-easily-generate-a-beep-notification-sound-with-javascript) for guidance about making sounds.
-Thanks to steelwater on [codepen](https://codepen.io/steelwater/pen/BjeZQx) for
+Thanks to steelwater on [codepen](https://codepen.io/steelwater/pen/BjeZQx) for day of week buttons example.
 Thanks to Sooraj on [DEV](https://dev.to/soorajsnblaze333/generic-snippets-dom-element-creation-3go9) for suggestions about element creation.